 - Doolittle Institute – nonprofit organization whose mission is cultivate a vibrant ecosystem, shaping successful collisions to innovate and commercialize technologies that support the warfighter, with related K-12 educational support that includes sponsorship and grants to FIRST teams

 - Eureka!
-Factory – for-profit consulting and creative programming company that designs makerspaces in public places like libraries and museums, as well producing annual ROBOTICON FIRST Showcase
+Factory – for-profit consulting and creative programming company that designs makerspaces in public places like libraries and museums, as well producing annual ROBOTICON, an annual STEM event featuring an exciting robotics compitition among student teams from all over the state.

 - The People of Manufacturing – for-profit manufacturing education and training company